 If you’re working in a distributed company, or you and your partner simply aren’t in the same place, you’ll want to consider a totally online option.
 Axos Basic Business Checking is a great pick.
 Formerly Bank of the Internet, Axos Bank has the most history among online bank accounts.
 With Axos’s Basic Business Checking, you can open a joint account with your partner without visiting a branch.

 This account is fee-free, and offers lots of free transactions—up to 200—which means that businesses that don’t deal with a ton of cash will likely have enough free transactions to work for you.
 Speaking of cash, in case you need to withdraw, Axos will reimburse you for any ATM fees (since they don’t have any branches you can visit).
 Finally, you don’t have to keep a minimum balance in this account to stay fee-free and enjoy its benefits.
+For a limited time, new business owners can get a welcome bonus of $100 if they use the code NEWBIZ100 when signing up for an Axos basic business checking account.
+This offer only extends to businesses that incorporated after June 1, 2020—but the offer is valid through March 31, 2021.

 Chase is one of the most popular options for brick-and-mortar banks with their thousands of branches around the country, and tens of thousands of ATMs.
 That’s hugely convenient for business owners—especially those who deal with cash often and need to make lots of deposits.